 Tapella Dessert

-No matter how bloated we were, Miss Deigh who is the markeing officer said that there’s room for dessert.
-Flan De La Abuela (P75) has a gel texture and not as fragile with most of the leche flans we normally have.
+No matter how bloated we were, Miss Deigh, who is the marketing officer, said that there’s always room for dessert.
+Flan De La Abuela (P75) has a gel-like texture and is not as fragile as most of the leche flans we normally have.

 Tapella Overall Experience

-On a side note, they are offering this season!
+On a side note, they are offering this holiday season!

 Price: 4.5/5